 "Anything's possible for a Possible," Kim answered in a confident tone.
 It was the family motto, even present on their family seal.

 Kim's one character flaw in Betty's opinion was that the helpful teen had no humility.
 She jumped into anything, even before she knew what it was.
-She just swore that she could do it, which was something that always put her at odds with Will.
-He seemed to resent that she could do anything if her track record was any indication of her ability.
+She just swore she could do it, which was something that always put her at odds with Will.
+He seemed to resent she seemed to leap without looking and could actually do anything if her track record was any indication of her ability.

 "All right, Kim-dono.
 If you think you're up to this assignment, tell me now," the one-eyed woman said.

 "I am very much up for any assignment," Kim declared while making a fist as a display of her strength and talent.
 She could do anything.